 There are a few ingredients that you’ll need to prepare before we toss everything into the wok (or pan).
 First, cut one small onion into rings, then mince 3 cloves of garlic.
-Next we’re going to cut 2 – 3 kaffir lime leaves and 1 fresh red chili into thin strips (cut off the stems of the lime leaves first as they tends to be fibrous…see image below).
+Next, we’re going to cut 2 – 3 kaffir lime leaves and 1 fresh red chili into thin strips (cut off the stems of the lime leaves first as they tend to be fibrous…see image below).
 Set the red chili and half of the lime leaf strips aside as they will be used for the garnish.

 Heat up 1 tablespoon of cooking oil in a wok or a large pan and saute the onion and garlic over medium-high heat.

 As soon as the onions start to turn translucent, add 2 tablespoons of Thai red curry paste (homemade or store-bought.
 Using a good Thai Red Curry Paste really makes all the difference for a great curry.
 Tip: You can freeze the leftover curry paste so one container should last quite a while.

 Stir-fry the curry paste for a few seconds.

 Add 1 1/2 cups of coconut milk and stir well.
 Allow it to simmer but stir occasionally to keep it from burning.
 After only about a minute, the curry will start to thicken up.

 As soon as all of the ingredients are well combined and it starts to thicken just a little, add the shrimp.
 You’re probably wondering why we’re adding the shrimp now when the curry is almost done instead of in the beginning.
 Shrimp cooks very quickly.
 If we add the shrimp too early in the process, it will overcook and turn very rubbery.
 By adding the shrimp just at the right time, it will keep the texture of the shrimp bouncy and crunchy.